 Additionally, together with Robert Koprowski and Marek Rzendkowski we created a new type of automated, computerized perimeter designed to test the visual field in children and adults.
 The device was described in the paper entitled [Simplified automatic method for measuring the visual field using the perimeter ZERK 1].

 The Big Data problem influences eye tracking as well.
 We heve more and more eye tracking data to analyze and its proper storage becomes a challenging task.
-We adressed this problem in our two publications.
+We adressed this problem in our publications.
 In [The Eye Movement Data Storage - Checking the Possibilities] we checked efficiency of various possible data storages in the context of eye movement storing and querying.
 In [Disk Space and Load Time Requirements for Eye Movement Biometric Databases] we focused on eye movement databases for biometric identification purposes.

 We constantly try to explore new applications of eye tracking.